dkazanc/larix/README.md

-# flatsmatch
-Flats drifting correction algorithms
+# i23 reconstruction and segmentation routines